Azure/azureml-assets/assets/models/system/tiiuae-falcon-7b/description.md

 # Description
-Falcon-7B is a large language model with 7 billion parameters.
-It is a causal decoder-only model developed by TII and trained on 1,500 billion tokens of RefinedWeb dataset, which was enhanced with curated corpora.
-The model is available under the Apache 2.0 license.
-It outperforms comparable open-source models and features an architecture optimized for inference.
-However, it is a raw, pretrained model that should be further finetuned for most use cases.
+Falcon-7B, a substantial language model boasting 7 billion parameters, stands out as a causal decoder-only model crafted by TII.
+Its training involved a vast corpus of 1,500 billion tokens from the RefinedWeb dataset, enriched with carefully curated corpora.
+Released under the Apache 2.0 license, Falcon-7B surpasses comparable open-source models, offering an architecture fine-tuned for efficient inference.
+However, it serves as a raw, pretrained model that typically requires additional finetuning to suit diverse use cases.

-The model is recommended for research on large language models and as a foundation for further specialization and finetuning for specific tasks.
-It should not be used in production without adequate assessment of risks and mitigation.
-The model carries biases commonly encountered online and is trained on English and French data only.
+Primarily recommended for research into large language models, Falcon-7B serves as a foundational resource for further specialization and task-specific finetuning.
+Caution is advised when considering its deployment in production, necessitating a thorough assessment of risks and the implementation of adequate mitigation measures.
+Notably, the model inherits biases commonly encountered in online content and is exclusively trained on English and French data.

-The training details of Falcon-7B include information about the training data, training procedure, and hyperparameters used.
-It was trained on 384 A100 40GB GPUs using a 2D parallelism strategy combined with ZeRO.
-The model description mentions the architectural adaptations from the GPT-3 model, such as rotary positional embeddings, multiquery attention, and FlashAttention.
+The training specifics of Falcon-7B encompass comprehensive details regarding the training data, procedure, and hyperparameters.
+Its training occurred across 384 A100 40GB GPUs, employing a 2D parallelism strategy in conjunction with ZeRO.
+The model description highlights architectural enhancements from the GPT-3 model, including rotary positional embeddings, multiquery attention, and FlashAttention.

-> The above summary was generated using ChatGPT.
-Review the <a href="https://huggingface.co/tiiuae/falcon-7b" target="_blank">original model card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.
-Some of the content has been made available below.
+> The summary provided above was created utilizing ChatGPT.
+To gain insights into the model's training data, evaluation metrics, licensing, intended applications, limitations, and potential biases, it is essential to refer to the <a href="https://huggingface.co/tiiuae/falcon-7b" target="_blank">original model card</a>.
+Selected content from the model card is presented below for your convenience.

 ### Training Details